 More healthy avocado recipes

-This article was last reviewed on 25th September 2017 by nutritional therapist Kerry Torrens.
+This article was last reviewed on 4th December 2018 by Kerry Torrens.

 Jo Lewin works as a Community Nutritionist and private consultant.
 She is a Registered Nutritionist (Public Health) registered with the UKVRN.
 Visit her website at www.nutrijo.co.uk or follow her on Twitter @nutri_jo.